genestack/user-docs/docs-rework/overview/data-model/data-upload-and-indexing-pipeline.md

 - [About the import workflow](../../odm-api/contribute/import-data/about-the-import-workflow.md),
   the import-then-link pattern, by entity type, via the REST API.
-- [Importing data in the web interface](../../contribute/import-data/index.md), the GUI path through the same pipeline.
+- [Importing data in the web interface](../../contribute/import-data/index.md), the UI path through the same pipeline.
 - [Manage import jobs](../../odm-api/contribute/import-data/manage-import-jobs.md)
   and the
   [Job status codes reference](../../odm-api/reference/job-status-codes-reference.md).